choderalab/fluorescence-assay-manuscript/SI/critical_aggregation_conc/README.md

 #### D300 Titration Script:
-- Titrates ligands from 20 uM down to 8 nM in a linear step dilution.
+- Titrates ligands from 80 uM down to 1 uM in a linear step dilution.
 Titration goes across two rows of the plate for each ligand for a total of 24 data points.
 Titraiton begins at A1 with 80 uM and goes across to A12, then goes to B1 and across to B12 which is 8 nM.

   ![D300](https://github.com/choderalab/fluorescence-assay-manuscript/blob/master/SI/critical_aggregation_conc/images_for_readme/sls_d300.png)